boku-ilen/geodot-plugin/README.md

 ## godot-cpp

-Git submodule with everything that's required for building a GDNative plugin with C++.
+Git submodule with everything that's required for building a GDExtension plugin with C++.

 ## Geodot

-`geodot.h`, `geodata.h`, etc. - the GDNative C++ code for the actual plugin.
+`geodot.h`, `geodata.h`, etc. - the GDExtension C++ code for the actual plugin.
 It mainly acts as an interface from Godot-compatible types to custom libraries and classes - it is kept as simple as possible so that adapting it to changes in Godot is easy.

 ## Processing Libraries